This account is going to be a little messy, because my process was a little messy and I'm going to retell it as it happened.

 Note, by story I don't mean something I expect the players to follow, I mean the story of the how and why of the dungeon itself.
 Who built it?
 What for?
 How was it used?
 How is it used now?
 Something for the players to discover, not something they "have to" discover to "level up."

-The Bubble MapA couple of days later I'm on the Discord channel with JJ (of Beyond the Gates of Cygnus, and traveling companion on this Gygax 75 journey).
+The Bubble MapA couple of days later I was on the Discord channel with JJ (of Beyond the Gates of Cygnus, and traveling companion on this Gygax 75 journey).
 JJ tells me how well things are coming together for him working through the directions I provided.
 Duh.
 Follow my own directions!
 What a novel idea.

 So I sat down and generated the number of rooms per level, exits, budgets for the themes and so on.
 Then I started drawing a bubble map in my journal using the temple as a starting point, but not worrying at all about its actual structure.

 I call it a bubble map.
-You might call it a node map, or a mind map, or a point-to-point crawl map.
+You might call it a node map, or a mind map, or a point crawl map.
 It's all the same thing.
 You make some bubbles, write things in them, and connect them with lines – which also have things written next to them sometimes.
 Conceptually, each bubble is a room for me, though that term can be kind of loose.
 It might actually be a feature or challenge that occupies the room – so instead of writing "The Armory" I might write "Animated Weapons."
 But more often than not I leave that kind of detail in my head and jot down the main function of the room.

 Anyway, here is how it progressed.
 First a super messy version where I was thinking as I drew and then a cleaner version, with a few labels still missing on level 3.
 The themes came as, or just before I tackled each level.
 The features usually came as, or just after I completed a level.
 Meaning they arose out of mapping and I either realized at the time that they were the singular coolest or most notable thing on the level or figured it out when I took a step back.